Canning tomato sauce is a great way to preserve your tomatoes.

 An important canning safety tip

 Tomatoes can only be preserved in a waterbath canner if there’s added acidity.
-For recipes like tomato salsa that’s done by adding vinegar (5%).
+For recipes like canning fresh tomato salsa that’s done by adding vinegar (5%).
 For canning tomato sauce that’s done by adding citric acid.
 You can also add lemon juice but as I mentioned, it also adds a different taste to your sauce.
 Depending on what you’re cooking that can be a good thing but if you don’t want a lemony taste then use citric acid.

 Canning Tomato Sauce Recipe